-At its meeting on March 19, 2004 the Board of Directors of the Company approved the adoption of the 2004 Stock Option Plan.
-The plan authorizes the granting of options for up to 500,000 shares, and covers both employees and directors.
-The adoption and implementation of the plan was ratified by the shareholders of the Company at the Company's annual meeting of shareholders on May 19, 2004.
-As of December 31, 2013 and 2012, the Company had no share-based awards outstanding and exercisable and did not grant any options for these years.
+In March 2004 the Board of Directors of the Company approved the adoption of the 2004 Stock Option Plan, which authorized the granting of stock options to both employees and Directors.
+The plan was ratified by the shareholders on May 19, 2004.
+No options were ever granted under the plan, and it expired in March 2014.